janv93/large-trading-api/README.md

 ## Status:

-Project is no longer WIP, infrastructure is complete
+Project is no longer WIP, infrastructure for building complex backtests is complete

 ### Todo: